International Day For Natural Disaster Reduction

 • Have sanitation supplies such as toilet paper, trash bags, soap, and moist towelettes.

 On this day, people and governments are encouraged to create disaster preparedness plans for scenarios that are likely to affect them and put those plans into practice.
-For governments, that might mean hardening their infrastructure against threats or to develop more of a social safety net to help citizens when disaster does strike.
-Citizens are encouraged to develop emergency plans for their families and make sure that they have the basic supplies they need if a disaster does strike.
+For governments, that might mean hardening their infrastructure against threats or developing more of a social safety net to help citizens when disaster strikes.

 When is it?